-- It is duly registered with and approved by the registry office of The Jockey Club (Kentucky) and its registration certificate is filed with the Association by the time required for identification purposes, or qualifies under Rule 6.44.02.
+- It is duly registered with and approved by the registry office of The Jockey Club (Kentucky) and its registration certificate and/or digital registration is filed with the Association by the time required for identification purposes, or qualifies under Rule 6.44.02.
 In the case of a horse which has previously run at a track in Ontario, the horse may be allowed to compete with the permission of the Stewards on a facsimile or photocopy of the foal certificate.
 The purse, if any shall be held until the original foal certificate has been filed with the Association at the discretion of the Stewards;

 - It is owned by a licensed owner and is in the care of and saddled by a licensed trainer or their licensed assistant; and